 Great Wolf Lodge Concord, NC

 Great Wolf Lodge Concord is both a place to stay and a major hub of activities and entertainment for families visiting Cabarrus County.
-It seems like Great Wolf Lodge locations have popping up all over the country the last few years, but the Concord location has been around since 2009.
+It seems like Great Wolf Lodge locations have popping up all over the country the last few years, but the North Carolina Great Wolf location has been around since 2009.

 If you don’t know what the Great Wolf Lodge brand is, it is pretty much kid heaven.
 The hotel features an enormous indoor water park, with numerous other kid-friendly activities like a bowling alley, ropes course, arcade, character meet-and-greets, and more.
 The extras can really add up, so I recommend doing your pre-trip research and setting a budget in advance.

 Great Wolf Lodge Concord is located at the very same highway exit as most of the major racing attractions, giving it an ideal location.
 We spent a single night during our visit at the Great Wolf Lodge Concord and found it perfectly positioned to get to the many other places that families would want to visit.
 The only problem perhaps is that your kids may never want to leave the water park!

 Charlotte Motor Speedway